Measurement of the CKM angle $\gamma$ in $B^\pm\to D K^\pm$ and $B^\pm \to D \pi^\pm$ decays with $D \to K_\mathrm S^0 h^+ h^-$: observables

 \section{\boldmath{$\CP$} observables}

 To determine the \CP observables the data are divided into 16 categories (\B decay, \B charge, \D decay, type of \KS candidate) and then further split into each Dalitz plot bin.
 A simultaneous fit to the invariant-mass distribution is performed in all categories and Dalitz plot bins.
 The mass shape parameters are all fixed from the global mass fit.
 The lower limit of the invariant mass is increased to 5150\mevcc to remove a large fraction of the partially reconstructed background.
-The composition of the remaining background is determined from the global fit described in Sect.~\ref{sec:massfit}.
 The signal yield in each bin is parameterised using Eq.~\eqref{eq:populations} or the analogous set of expressions for \BtoDpi.
 These equations are normalised such that the parameters $h_{\Bpm}$ represent the total observed signal yield in each category, and these are measured independently.
+The yield of misidentified \BtoDpi (\BtoDK) decays in each \BtoDK (\BtoDpi) sample is determined by the PID efficiencies and the signal yield in the corresponding \BtoDpi (\BtoDK) sample.

 The parameters \xpmdk, \ypmdk, \xxidpi, and \yxidpi are free parameters in the fit and common to the \KS and \D decay categories.
 The parameters \ci and \si are fixed to those determined from the combination of \besiii and \cleo data~ in Ref.\cite{bes3prd} for the \DtoKspp decays and in Ref.~\cite{Krishna} for the \DtoKskk decays.
 The $F_i$ parameters for each \D decay are determined in the fit; separate sets of \Fi parameters are determined for the two types of \KS candidates because the efficiency profile over the Dalitz plot differs between the \KS selections.
 Since the $F_i$ parameters must satisfy the constraints $\sum_i F_i = 1,\,\Fi\in[0,1]$, the fit can suffer from instability if they are included in a naive way due to large correlations.
 Therefore, the $F_i$ parameters are reparameterised as a series of recursive fractions with parameters, $\mathcal{R}_i$, determined in the fit.
 The relation between the $F_i$ and $\mathcal{R}_i$ parameters is given by